luciotato/waitfor/README.md

 		}

 Note: The above code, although it looks like will catch the exceptions, **it will not**.
-Catching exceptions witch callback hell will add a lot of pain, and i'm not sure if you will have the 'res' parameter to respond to the user.
-If somebody like to fix this example... be mi guest.
+Catching exceptions with callback hell adds a lot of pain, and i'm not sure if you will have the 'res' parameter to respond to the user.
+If somebody like to fix this example... be my guest.

-with wait.for:
+using wait.for:

 	function handleWithdrawal(req,res){
 		try {